 "Retiring, like truth, into the secrecy of her profound retreats Masonry presents her symbols to her initiates and demands of them that they shall study and understand them in order that they may value them, as men always value that only which is attained with difficulty and by exertion."

-Perhaps that's it.
 Perhaps it is because her symbols seem so mysterious and indued with mysticism that we need to understand them.
 Or, perhaps it is the very effort we expend in understanding them that makes them so valuable.
 Whatever the reasons and by whatever means you come by an understanding of Freemason symbols they are keys to deeper and more meaningful knowledge.

 I congratulate you on your curiosity and welcome you to come along and explore some of the many Freemason symbols.